NuriddinovMA/Charm/README.md

 As ending, the Charm creates in "testdataset" the folder "out" containing the hi-c file with simulated rearrangement named "replicas.TEST.cov_mult_f1.hic".

 ## The your task: step by step.
-1) Create your file with the description of rearrangment (see "The SVs description" section)
+1) Create your file with the description of rearrangment (see [The SVs description](https://github.com/NuriddinovMA/Charm#the-svs-description))
-2) Duplicate the any examplified ini-file accordingly your tasks (see below) and change it:
+2) Duplicate the any examplified ini-file accordingly your tasks (see [The SVs description](https://github.com/NuriddinovMA/Charm#example-tasks) and change it:
   * [global] section:
     - "work_dir" - the path to the your work directory;
     - "chrom_sizes" - the path to the file with the chromosome sizes of reference genome;